rkarmaka/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/Chest X-Ray.md

 We'll make use of the following packages:
 - `numpy` and `pandas` is what we'll use to manipulate our data
 - `matplotlib.pyplot` and `seaborn` will be used to produce plots for visualization
-- `util` will provide the locally defined utility functions that have been provided for this assignment
+- `util` will provide the locally defined utility functions that have been provided for this project

 We will also use several modules from the `keras` framework for building deep learning models.